TritonDataCenter/sdc-fwrule/docs/rules.md

     FROM any TO all vms ALLOW tcp port 80

 Allow HTTP traffic from any host to all VMs.

+    FROM any TO all vms ALLOW ah
+    FROM any TO all vms ALLOW esp
+    FROM any TO all vms ALLOW udp (PORT 500 and PORT 4500)

+Allows [IPsec](https://en.wikipedia.org/wiki/IPsec) traffic from any host to all VMs.

 # Error Messages